Sammons/programming-intro/docs/00_binary_and_humans.md

 -------

-What is really important to remember is that even though computers use different labels for quantities, they are representing the same quantities that we are in decimal.
+What is really important to remember is that even though computers use different labels for quantities, they are representing the same quantities that we are in base 10.

 ## Programming and binary